Cubulating Surface-by-free Groups: Graphs of spaces, tight trees and models

 We draw the reader's attention to the fact that the topological building block $M_i$ between $S_i$ and $S_{i+1}$ is a topological product (corresponding to the vertex $i$ on the underlying tree $T= l= \R$ with vertices at $\Z$).
 Further, each such block contains a unique Margulis riser homeomorphic to $S^1 \times I$.
 Theorem \ref{model-str} above shows that the complement $M_l^0$ of the Margulis risers in $M_l$ and the complement $N_l^0$ of the Margulis tubes in the doubly degenerate hyperbolic manifold $N_l$ are bi-Lipschitz homeomorphic.
-The place of building blocks $M_i$ in $M_l$ will be taken by split blocks in $N_l$ (see Proposition \ref{prop-splsplit} below).
+The place of building blocks $M_i$ in $M_l$ will be taken by split blocks in $N_l$ (see Definition \ref{def-splitblock} and Proposition \ref{prop-splsplit} below). { For the next Lemma, we extract out the property of $R-$thickness from Definition \ref{def-rthick}.}